replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 ## ECKO Add-On Prerequisite

-Before you can manage a node on a kURL cluster, you must install the Embedded kURL Cluster Operator (EKCO) add-on on the cluster.
+Before you manage a node on a kURL cluster, you must install the Embedded kURL Cluster Operator (EKCO) add-on on the cluster.
 The EKCO add-on is a utility tool used to perform maintenance operations on a kURL cluster.

-Each of the procedures in this topic for managing nodes use the EKCO shutdown script.
-The shutdown script deletes any Pods on the node that mount volumes provisioned by Rook.
-It also cordons the node, so that the node is marked as unschedulable and kURL does not start any new containers on the node.

-For information on how to add EKCO to a kURL cluster, see [EKCO Add-on](/docs/add-ons/ekco).
+For information on how to install the EKCO add-on to a kURL cluster, see [EKCO Add-on](/docs/add-ons/ekco).

 ## Reset a Node

-Resetting a node attempts to remove all Kubernetes packages and host files from the node.
+Resetting a node is the process of attempting to remove all Kubernetes packages and host files from the node.

-Using the kURL reset script to reset a node can be useful if you are creating and testing a kURL specification in a non-production environment.
+Resetting a node can be useful if you are creating and testing a kURL specification in a non-production environment.
 Some larger changes to a kURL specification cannot be deployed for testing by rerunning the kURL installation script on an existing node.
 In this case, you can attempt to reset the node so that you can reinstall kURL to test the change to the kURL specification.

 _**Important**_: Do not attempt to reset a node on a cluster in a production environment.
 Attempting to reset a node can permanently damage the cluster, which makes any data from the cluster irretrievable.
 Reset a node on a cluster only if you are able to delete the host VM and provision a new VM if the reset script does not successfully complete.

 To reset a node on a cluster managed by kURL:

-1. Run the kURL reset script.
+1. Run the kURL reset script on a VM that you are able to delete if the script is unsuccessful.
 The kURL reset script first runs the ECKO shutdown script to cordon the node.
 Then, it attempts to remove all Kubernetes packages and host files from the node.

    * **Online**: